den2suu/Getting_and_Cleaning_Data/README.md

 * CodeBook.md : Shows description of variables and data.

 ### How to do the analysis with run_analysis.R
-1. Firstly, obtain and unzip data from [https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip]
+1. Firstly, obtain and unzip data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+2. Unzipped dataset ought to be in your working directory.
+3. Run run_analysis.R on Rstudio.